 Planning for retirement should be high on your priority list.
 Contributing money to your employer's 401(k) plan, if available, is priority one, according to most experts.
 Additionally, some people will contribute to an IRA as well.

-If you are like many people you contribute money to your employer’s 401(k) plan.
-You may also place money in an IRA as well.
-Perhaps your employer offers a defined pension.
-We all work hard to afford an enjoyable and long retirement.
-With life expectancy increases it becomes even more important to not only put away money for your 'golden years' but to protect your retirement savings as well.
+Some people have an employer that offers a defined pension.
+No matter, we all work hard now so we can have an enjoyable and long retirement.
+With life expectancy increasing, it becomes even more critical to not only put away money for your 'golden years' but to protect your retirement savings as well.

-The average worker who takes time off to provide care for an aging parent sacrifices more than $300,000 in lost wages and benefits over a lifetime, says Sandra Timmermann, a gerontologist and director of the MetLife Mature Market Institute as quoted in a Kiplinger's article.
+The average worker who takes time off to provide care for an aging parent sacrifices more than $300,000 in lost wages and benefits over a lifetime, says Sandra Timmermann, a gerontologist, and director of the MetLife Mature Market Institute, as quoted in Kiplinger's.

 “You lose the accumulation of the money you could earn; you lose your 401(k) match; you lose your benefits and health insurance; and you may not be able to find a job again when you want to get back into the workforce.”